MehmetZorlu07/remote-mentoring/wiki/plan.md

   * Start working on the projects part of the app.
   * Improve the priority sorting by using principles.
 * **Week 6**
+  * Finish the projects part of the app.
+  * Start working on the my account page.
 * **Week 7**
 * **Week 8**
 * **Week 9**